RoySpino/VSCode_VisualRPG_Syntax/SpineNetSystems.avr/README.md

 # RPG for Visual Studio Code

 ## What is this?
-Syntax highlighting for for IBM RPG, RPGLE and ASNA Visual RPG
+Syntax highlighting for IBM RPG, RPGLE and ASNA Visual RPG.

-## What is it useful for?
-Quick viewing and editing of RPG source code without being limited to a 5250 editer.
+Based on the extension made by Niels Liisberg, R-RPG is made to provide support for both structured and free form RPG.
+I also wanted add support for ASNA Visual RPG mostly because no one has bothered to add that extension yet.

+As for the meaning of the first R in R-RPG. it could mean Revised, Revision, Reimagined or Roy's RPG take your pick.

+some of the featues include:
+1. code refrences for fixed format coding
+2. insert logic blocks such as If's, Select's and Dow
+3. control specification higlighting in both seventh or first columns (for those who are copying and pasteing from a 5250 editer)

 ## What does it look like?

 ### ASNA Visual RPG

  ![pi.cbl](https://github.com/RoySpino/VSCode_VisualRPG_Syntax/blob/master/AVRSample.png)